Researchers to study whether mobile phones affect teenage brains

 Elliott and the study’s principal investigator, Mireille Toledano, aim to recruit around 2,500 11 to 12 year-old school children and follow their cognitive development over two years whilst collecting data on how often, for what, and for how long they use mobile or smart phones and other wireless devices.

-“Cognition is essentially how we think, how we make decisions, and how we process and recall information,” said Toledano, who is also at Imperial College’s center for Environment and Health.
+“Cognition is essentially how we think, how we make decisions, and how we process and recall information,” said Toledano, who is also at Imperial College’s centre for Environment and Health.

 “It is linked to intelligence and educational achievement and forms the building blocks of the innovative and creative potential of every individual and therefore society as a whole.”